vincentchoqueuse/personal_website/_sources/tutorials/c_numpy.rst.txt

 -------------------------

 First, we need to create a :code:`my_lib.c` file with a single function called :code:`my_cos`.
-The :code:`my_cos` function contains a for loop function to compute the cosine for each element of an input array :code:`*in_array`.
+The :code:`my_cos` function contains a for loop function that computes the cosine value for each element of the input array :code:`*in_array`.

 .. code :: c